 - Initial FREE 15 minute phone consultation (with no obligation) to have a conversation about what you are looking for help with in order to decide together whether CBT may be right for you.

-- 50 minute face-to-face sessions are usually £60 following an assessment, however please get in touch to discuss these fees.
+- 60 minute sessions are £70 following an assessment, however please get in touch to discuss these fees.

 Cognitive Behavioural Therapy (CBT) can help with a large range of emotional and mental health difficulties, from low mood and anxiety, to post traumatic stress disorder and obsessive compulsive disorder.
-I created a business in which I can deliver therapy privately so that I can ensure that I do this to the highest possible standards.
-At ReImagine Therapy, I provide a safe and warm environment in which I can work collaboratively with clients to help them to achieve goals for their emotional wellbeing.
-This means that the client can decide what they want to work towards, and then I will strive to help them to achieve this.
-A key aspect of my approach is to be open and honest with my clients and make sure that we both have a true understanding of what is going on for them right now and why we work with the issue in the way that we do so that, if any difficulties arise after therapy, they feel equipped to manage these themselves.
+I created a business to deliver therapy privately and ensure that I do this to the highest possible standards.
+At ReImagine Therapy, I provide a safe and warm environment, working collaboratively with clients to help them to achieve goals for their emotional wellbeing.
+This means that you can decide what you want to work towards, and then I will help you to achieve this.
+A key aspect of my approach is to make sure that we both have a true understanding of what is going on for you right now and why we work with the issue in the way that we do.
+This means that, if any difficulties arise after therapy, you feel to manage this yourself.